In the second of the new Up . . . series, Frankie Howerd plays Lurkalot, a humble 12th-century serf who sells chastity belts in the local market.

 It’s all quite cosy and medieval until Sir Braggart de Bombast (Bill Fraser) arrives and then it’s just evil.

-Sir Braggart has no sooner lifted his visor than this awful lecher and despoiler of virgins is laying dark plans to seize the castle and carry off the lovely Lobelia de Custard (Anne Aston from The Golden Shot) to have his foul way with her – although he won’t be the first – Chopper the Woodman (Billy Walker), Snod the Ploughboy and Nerk the Shepherd have already seen to that!
+Sir Braggart has no sooner lifted his visor than this awful lecher and despoiler of virgins is laying dark plans to seize the castle and carry off the lovely Lobelia de Custard (Anne Aston from The Golden Shot, pictured at right) to have his foul way with her – although he won’t be the first – Chopper the Woodman (Billy Walker), Snod the Ploughboy and Nerk the Shepherd have already seen to that!

 “Innocent little flower?
 She’s been in more beds than a geranium.”